thanksmister/androidthings-mqtt-alarm-panel/README.md

 The hardware alarm panel acts as an interface for Home Assistant's manual alarm control panel component.
 You can set the alarm state to away or home, or disarm the alarm using a code.
 In addition it has some nice features such as weather forecast and screen saver mode.

 MQTT allows for communication between the hardware alarm panel and the manual alarm panel.
 The hardware alarm panel interface will reflect the current state of the manual alarm control panel component and vice versa.
-However, Home Assistanat is responsible for triggering the alarm through automation and sensor states.
+However, Home Assistant is responsible for triggering the alarm through automation and sensor states.

 Screen Shots: